Manifest file: HTML5 cache manifest

-A cache manifest in HTML5 is a plain text file accompanying a web app that helps it run when there is no network connectivity.
-The caching mechanism reads this file and ensures that its contents are available locally.
-An HTML5 cache manifest is served with its content type set to "text/cache-manifest".
+A cache manifest in HTML5 was a plain text file accompanying a web app that helps it run when there is no network connectivity.
+The caching mechanism of web browser did read this file and ensured that its contents are available locally.
+An HTML5 cache manifest has to be served with its content type set to "text/cache-manifest".
+Major web browsers removed support for the cache manifest.
+Using service workers is recommended instead.